 Unlike other clinical research management programs, this program doesn’t have a set curriculum.
 Students must complete courses in seven key areas, but they can select courses based on their interests and aspirations.

-Sometimes clinical research coordinators find themselves working in the field with little to no training.
-The clinical research coordinator training at Northwestern University Feinberg School of Medicine is designed specifically for these professionals.
-This program is a two-day in-person or five-session online class and is a crash course in clinical trial coordination.
+Sometimes, clinical research coordinators work in the field with little to no training.
+Northwestern University Feinberg School of Medicine’s clinical research coordinator training is designed specifically for these professionals.
+This program is a two-day in-person or five-session online class and a crash course in clinical trial coordination.
 It covers the basics of Good Clinical Practice, clinical research conduct, and federal regulations.

-While this program is not intended to replace a full program of study, it can provide valuable information in a short time to professionals who need it right away.
-Students can also expect to receive many tools and templates to help get them up and running as quickly as possible.
+While this program is not intended to replace a full program of study, it can provide valuable information quickly to professionals who need it immediately.
+Students can also expect to receive many tools and templates to help them get up and running as quickly as possible.

 The University of Central Florida College of Health and Public Affairs offers both an online master’s degree and an online graduate certificate in research administration.
 Both programs provide students with an in-depth understanding of research practices, ethics, and regulation.
 While the master’s program is 36 credits and approximately two years, the certificate is only 18 credits and can be completed in just one year.
 Credits earned as part of the certificate can later be used to earn the master’s, should a student continue their studies.

-This program encompasses all aspects of research administration and does not limit itself to just clinical research.
-This can be advantageous for students as they learn about intellectual property protection, commercialization, and strategic planning, which they may not get in a traditional clinical research program.
+This program encompasses all aspects of research administration and does not limit itself to clinical research.
+This can benefit students as they learn about intellectual property protection, commercialization, and strategic planning, which they may not get in a traditional clinical research program.

 How Long Does it Take to Become a Clinical Research Coordinator?

 After graduating from high school, students can expect to spend two to four years completing their clinical research coordinator education.
-Then, depending on what kind of degree was obtained, students need to secure employment in the field and complete 3,000 to 6,000 hours performing the essential job duties of a clinical research coordinator.
+Then, depending on the degree obtained, students need to secure employment in the field and complete 3,000 to 6,000 hours performing the essential job duties of a clinical research coordinator.
 Upon completion of the hours, they can sit for certification exams.

 How To Become a Clinical Research Coordinator – Step-by-Step Guide